heig-vd-dai-course/heig-vd-dai-course/02.02-practical-work-1-(1-of-5)/01-course-material/README.md

 ## Submission

-Your work is due as follow:
+Your work is due as follows:

 - DAI-TIC-C (Friday mornings): **TBD**